preludetech/tutorial-getting-git/tutorial/14-cloning-and-merging.md

 git checkout feature/readme
 ```

-Now make a change to your README file.
+Now make a change to your `README.md` file.
 Update it so it looks like this:

 ```
 # Personal website